Nazulka/Poster-Panda/README.md

 ### Frameworks, Libraries and Tools
 - [x] **Front-end**
-* **[Bootstrap v5.0](https://getbootstrap.com/)** - a front-end open source toolkit, used to create a sleek, consistent, functional and responsive website.
+* **[Bootstrap v4.6](https://getbootstrap.com/)** - a front-end open source toolkit, used to create a sleek, consistent, functional and responsive website.
-The main components used: navbar, footer, buttons, toasts etc.
+The main components used: navbar, cards, footer, buttons, toasts etc.
 * **[jQuery](https://jquery.com/)** - required to ensure proper rendering of the Bootstrap components listed above.
 * **[Google Fonts](https://fonts.google.com/)** for typography.
 * **[Font Awesome v5.15](https://fontawesome.com/)** for icons throughout the pages, on the navbar and social icons.